Skip to content

 Code language: JavaScript (javascript)

-Let’s first create a new image variable:
+Let’s create a new image variable:

 let transformedImage;